tommyvange/RustDeskPro-Deployment-Scripts/README.md

 # RustDeskPro Deployment Scripts for Windows

-**Enterprise-grade PowerShell deployment automation for RustDeskPro and custom-branded MSI packages**
+Enterprise-grade PowerShell deployment automation for RustDeskPro and custom-branded MSI packages

+Take a look at my script and guide for installing RustDesk Server Pro with websockets (WSS), its called [RustDeskPro-WSS](https://github.com/tommyvange/RustDeskPro-WSS).

 ---